American heavyweight Jarrell Miller is still hoping to salvage his career after testing positive for the fifth banned substance of his career.

 “To spend to get tested to make sure we’re clean products.”

 Where the 31-year-old goes from here is anyone’s guess, but not many top promoters would touch him with a barge pole.

 Bob Arum will no doubt be thinking long and hard about the deal they have in place.
-Whilst the Nevada State Athletic Commission will have to dish out some sort of punishment.
+At the same time, the Nevada State Athletic Commission will have to dish out some punishment.

 In 2019, Miller missed out on being officially banned as he wasn’t fully licensed at the time of the failure.
 This time around, at least one Commission will have the opportunity to act.